 There are also many spam bidders that mar the user experience for the job posters.

 So, it is possible to get a real job from Freelancer.com, but you have to pick through a lot of nonsense before you find one.

 5 – TaskRabbit

 One of the great things about TaskRabbit is that they optimize your content and tasks to jobs that are actually near your location.

 Why does this matter?

-After all, when dealing with remote jobs, and even gigs, surly distance doesn’t matter?
+After all, when dealing with remote jobs, and even gigs, surely distance doesn’t matter.

 On the contrary, people are more likely to hire you if you are located in the same country as them.

 Furthermore, the jobs in your own country are more likely to pay a wage that is fair to you, and there will be less cultural conflict when negotiating the deal.

 Also, starting people out with jobs that are nearer to them helps lower the amount of competition for each job, so it is more likely that you will get the job you are applying for.